$507 Movers from New York to New Jersey

 ---|---|---|---|

-*These price ranges are a rough estimate based on 70 miles and historical averages.
-The actual size of your move, additional services required, truck parking access, market conditions, and availability can greatly affect the final cost of your move.
+*These price ranges are a rough estimate based on 78 miles and historical averages.
+The actual size of your move, additional services required, truck parking access, market conditions, and availability can greatly affect your final costs.

-The cost to move from New York to New Jersey will depend on:
+There are many factors that influence New York moving costs.
+The cost to move from New York to New Jersey will depend on these factors:

 - Move size: Moving a large home costs more than moving a studio apartment.